Ordinances – CITY OF COLUMBUS

+The City Council has authority to regulate zoning and subdivisions in the City.
+Following discussion at the City Council and the City Planning Commission, the City Council adopted Ordinance No. 16-12 to amend the City Code as described in this summary publication as follows:

+A zoning code text amendment to amend Columbus City Code Chapters 7A and 9 governing excavation, mining, grading, filling and mineral extraction.
+This amendment distinguishes mineral extraction from excavation, grading, and filling uses and establishes a process and performance standards for reviewing and permitting of commercial mineral extraction as an interim use.
+The amendment further defines the permitting process and standards for excavation, grading, and filling activities.

-The City of Columbus City Council passed and adopted Ordinance 16-13 on the 14th day of December, 2016.
-Ordinance 16-13 regulates and lists the 2017 fee schedule which includes fees for building permits, fire permits, licenses, liquor, parks, planning & zoning, public utilities, services and other miscellaneous items for the City of Columbus.
-This is only a summary of Ordinance 16-13.
-A printed copy of Ordinance 16-13 is available for inspection by any person during regular office hours at the office of the City Clerk and on the Citys Official website www.ci.columbus.mn.us.
-This title and summary of the Ordinance 16-13 is published in accordance with Minn.
+This Ordinance was adopted by the Columbus City Council on this 14th day of December and shall become effective after its publication.
+This is only a summary of Ordinance 16-12.
+A printed copy of Ordinance 16-12 is available for inspection by any person during regular office hours at the office of the City Clerk and on the Citys Official website www.ci.columbus.mn.us.
+This title and summary of the Ordinance 16-12 is published in accordance with Minn.
 Stat.
 412.191 subd.
 4.

 Elizabeth Mursko